phytec/doc-bsp-yocto/source/security/kirkstone-sec.rst

 -------------------------------

 The distro ampliphy-(vendor)-secure with the phytec-security-image is an example of a production image with secure-update support.
-The phytec-security-image.rootfs.wic can boot only from an eMMC!
+The phytec-security-image.rootfs.wic or phytec-security-image.rootfs.partup can boot only from an eMMC!

 Distro ampliphy-(vendor)-provisioning
 -------------------------------------